Ash Wednesday Mass

 Ash Wednesday is a day of fasting and abstinence (while all Catholics are encouraged to attend Mass on Ash Wednesday in order to begin the Lenten season with the proper attitude and reflection, it is not a Holy Day of Obligation).
-"Denying material food, which nourishes our body, nurtures an interior disposition to listen to Christ and be fed by His saving word.
-Through fasting and praying, we allow Him to come and satisfy the deepest hunger that we experience in the depths of our being: the hunger and thirst for God" (Pope Emeritus Benedict XVI)
+Our Holy Father, Pope Benedict XVI said, "Denying material food, which nourishes our body, nurtures an interior disposition to listen to Christ and be fed by His saving word.
+Through fasting and praying, we allow Him to come and satisfy the deepest hunger that we experience in the depths of our being: the hunger and thirst for God."

 Fasting and Abstinence Defined